Configuration guide for Video SEO

 This section contains the basic settings and allows you to quickly access your video sitemap.

 This section allows you to enable the setting to allow videos to be played directly on other websites, such as Facebook and Twitter.
 Also, you can enable the setting to make videos responsive.
 This means the videos will automatically resize to fit your content width.
 Moreover, you can select the option that makes your YouTube embeds load only when the visitor clicks play, instead of loading automatically.
 Loading YouTube embeds in this way can have a positive influence on your page’s loading speed.
 Finally, in these settings, you can set a content width and add the Wistia domain name to use for videos.

 Your video sitemap can be located by clicking on the blue XML Video Sitemap Link.
 By default, Yoast SEO video sitemaps will end with: video-sitemap.xml.

 This section allows you to customize the plugin so it only scans items that contain videos when building the video sitemap.
 This does not affect other sitemaps.

 In some cases, you may need to re-index your videos to update metadata or to check old content for new features.
 By default, a reindex only scans the content that hasn’t been indexed.
 However, if you check ‘Force reindex of already indexed videos’, you can force the plugin to rescan everything.

 Using Video SEO

 Now that you’ve set up the plugin, adding new posts with videos is, of course, the first thing you’ll want to do.
 It’s very simple.
 Open a new post and embed a video from one of the supported platforms.
 In the image below, we embedded a YouTube video into the example post.

 Video SEO meta box/sidebar features and settings

 This feature outputs a video thumbnail which Google will display in a Google Video Search.
-It appears both as an item property for VideoObject and into the video sitemap.
+It appears both as an item property for VideoObject and in the video sitemap.
 If you do not add a custom thumbnail, by default the plugin will use the still shot of the first frame of the video for the thumbnail.